 5 The expertise and training of staff in relation to children and young people with special educational needs and how specialist expertise will be secured

-All teachers and teaching assistants have had the following awareness training:
+In the last two years teachers and teaching assistants have had the following awareness training:

-In addition the following teachers, have received the following enhanced and specialist training:
+In addition, the following teachers, have received the following enhanced and specialist training:

 6 How equipment and facilities to support children and young people with special educational needs will be secured